 top of page

-Trunk Bodybuilding with T-BOW®
+Core Training with T-BOW®

 By Iván Chulvi-Medrano, Gonzalo Cámara-Navarro, Nico Gil y David Ribera-Nebot

-A selection of concepts and examples of differential exercises with the T-BOW® for frontal, lateral and posterior muscle bodybuilding of the trunk is presented, based on the fundamentals of motor physiotherapy and the practical experiences since 1995 of Sandra Bonacina and Viktor Denoth at the University of Zurich.
+A selection of concepts and examples of differential exercises with the T-BOW® for frontal, lateral and posterior muscle training of the trunk is presented, based on the fundamentals of motor physiotherapy and the practical experiences since 1995 of Sandra Bonacina and Viktor Denoth at the University of Zurich.

 * The purpose of this article is not to deal with the execution and breathing techniques related to trunk bodybuilding, nor the respective planning criteria.